 The Canine Development Center in Patterson, N.Y., is where Guiding Eyes dogs are “purpose bred” for the superior health and the temperament needed for guide work.
 The members of our elite breeding colony are mainly Labrador Retrievers, but we also have German Shepherds.
 They start out their lives being raised by a puppy raiser then at approximately 16 to 20 months, are assessed for suitability for guide dog training.
 A dog who displays the excellent qualities needed in guide dogs may be selected to become a Guiding Eyes Breeding Dog, so that they might pass on these desirable traits.
 Our breeding dogs are housebroken and have had obedience training, but are not trained as guide dogs.
 Breeding dogs are technically owned by Guiding Eyes until they are retired.
 (See Retirement Policies)

-To learn more about our Breeding Program and our exceptional dogs, please visit our Journey of a Guide dog page.
+To learn more about our Breeding Program and our exceptional dogs, please visit Journey of a Guide Dog under Discover.